Sustainable living at NAU

 - Sturdier than those cheap plastic bags

 - Campus Dining Services no longer provides plastic bags at our on-campus convenience stores or restaurants so you SHOULD bring your own, it’s the campus norm.
-They estimate that they did NOT hand out 30,000 plastic bags last year by making the policy change.
+They estimate that this policy changes allows them to avoid

 - The United States uses over 84 billion bags each year.
 They are not biodegradable, are harmful to wildlife, end up back in OUR food chain, and are made from petroleum, a non-renewable natural resource.10